alexmalyutindev/urp-height-fog/DESCRIPTION.md

 compute two fog vales at the same time and then using more data for upscaling will reduce visual artefacts.<br>
 But this will increase memory bandwidth on fog rendering step and after on upscale step.

-Earlier iterations on this approach gives worse performance results and I've decided not to move feather in that direction.
+Earlier iterations on this approach gives worse performance results, and I've decided not to move feather in that direction.

 ---